Skip to main content

 3. Make your eyes the focus

-Your eyes should always be the focal point of your photo.
+Your eyes should always be the clearest part of your photo.

 • Clean your lenses before shooting